osvik/hiking/README.md

 - Position map via `?lat=`, `?long=`, and `?z=` URL parameters
 - Admin page to view, edit, and delete routes
 - Mobile-first design
-- Clicking the lat+long box will hive the user a shareable url whith the user's position

 ## Setup